-There are two settings that include "Pool" and "Gated Community" that were set in this node level.
+There are two settings that include "Pool" and "Gated Community" that was set in this node level.
 This information was saved at the current node level.
-Nodes and units below this level will inherit these setting.
+Nodes and units below this level will inherit these settings.

 Here is Champions Gate Retreat and it is located underneath the Champions Gate node.
 You can see that it successfully inherited the Amenities settings from both the root node and Champions Gate node.
 Please remember that the settings are grayed out because they were inherited and set up in nodes at a higher level.

 The goal of using inheritance is for the Units to have pre-filled information when you set them up.
 You are then able to edit some settings to make them unique.
 Below is a unit node that has some fields filled in at its node level:

 The information from this unit node will be inherited to those underneath this node.
 Below is a unit inheriting the information: